deaddrunkspirit/react-vite-electron-tailwindcss/README.md

-A starter for Electron app with configured Vite, React and Tailwindcss
+Starter project for Electron app with configured Vite, React and TailwindCSS